solidity-korea/solidity-docs-kr/contracts.rst

 Note that all library calls are actual EVM function calls.
 This means that if you pass memory or value types, a copy will be performed, even of the ``self`` variable.
-The only situation where no copy will be performed is when storage reference variables are used.
+The only situation where no copy will be performed is when storage reference variables are used